Training and certification are required before you may offer or conduct regulated asbestos activities. These activities include:

 - Take your most recent refresher training in Wisconsin.

-- Provide us with copies of all of your training certificates from out-of-state classes.
+- Provide us with copies of all of your training diplomas from out-of-state classes.

 - Have no more than two years between any two classes in the discipline you wish to become certified in, dating all the way back to your initial training.